Wenatchee Wild (junior A): NAHL years (2008–2015)

-British Columbia Hockey League (2015–present)
+British Columbia Hockey League (2015–2023)

 On June 1, 2015, the Wenatchee Wild announced that they would be joining the British Columbia Hockey League (BCHL) for the 2015–16 season.
-After their third season in the BCHL, the Wild won the Fred Page Cup as the playoff champions, and the first American team to win the cup since 1979.
+In their third season in the BCHL, the Wild won the 2018 Fred Page Cup as the playoff champions and was the first American team to win the cup since 1979.
+In 2023, the BCHL left Hockey Canada sanctioning.

+On June 16, 2023, the Western Hockey League announced that the Wild owners David and Lisa White had purchased the franchise playing as the Winnipeg Ice and the league approved relocation to Wenatchee starting in the 2023–24 WHL season.
+The Wenatchee Wild name and branding carried forward to the WHL team, while the junior A team ceased operations.

 Season records

 Robertson Cup

 The Wenatchee Wild hosted the 2010 NAHL Pepsi Robertson Cup.

 National Junior A Championship

 The National Junior A Championship, formerly known as the Royal Bank Cup from 1996 to 2018, is the annual championship tournament for Hockey Canada's junior A hockey leagues.
 Depending on the year, various regional champions, qualifiers, and hosts participate in the championship tournament.
 The tournament usually consists of opening in a round-robin with the top four teams then advancing to a semifinal were the winners compete a championship game.

 Head coaches

 On November 24, 2010, the Wenatchee Wild fired Paul Baxter, their inaugural head coach.
 It is unspecified exactly what led to the firing of Baxter, who led the Wenatchee Wild to back-to-back West Division titles in 2008 and 2009 and made it to the Robertson Cup Finals in the Wild's first year.
 Baxter was replaced in December 2010 by John Becanic.
 On April 27, 2012, shortly after elimination from the 2012 West Division Playoffs, Coach Becanic resigned.
 USHL coach Bliss Littler was announced as the new head coach and director of hockey operations on May 23, 2012.
 Littler currently holds the record as the winningest coach in USA Hockey history (Jr. Tier I and II).
 Littler had been released from his duties as the USHL's Omaha Lancers head coach mid season 2011–12.
 Littler stepped down from coaching during the 2019–20 BCHL season citing health reasons, but stayed on as general manager.
 Chris Clark was named the interim head coach, but the interim tag was later removed before the eventually cancelled 2020–21 season.
 Littler was given a ten-year extension as general manager in 2021.